Cxndr/twitch-auto-clipper/README.md

 5. Load the included .venv (due to expired package usage you must use the one provided) `source .venv/bin/activate`
 6. Set the channels you want to target inside the `target_channel.txt` file.
 You can sort channels into categories using `//CATEGORY_NAME` above a list of channels.
 7. Run `python3 run.py` inside the venv to start the script.
 Your browser will open with an OAuth authorization and then the script will start running.
+Generated clip links will be added to `clips.csv`.